PROG7311-VCDN-2024/bookstore-client-ST10034334/README.md

 We are committed to delivering your favourite books to you in an easy and user-friendly manner.
 Join us and bring your personal library home with ease! <br><br>

 <h2>THE TECHNOLOGIES USED AND WHY:</h2> <br>
-The technologies used to create Find Your Story are the following: <br>
+The technologies used to create Find Your Story are the following: <br><br>
 1. Visual Studio 2022. <br>
 2. ASP.NET Core Web App (Model-View-Controller). <br>
 3. C# Class Library. <br>